 The cheese stands alone.
 Does it, really?
 Then why is it often paired with crackers, fruit, and wine.
 Methinks cheese is not the introvert it claims to be.
 Cheese is a joiner.

-Just when I thought I was back in control of mind, The Wiggles arrived from Australia, each wearing a solid, brightly colored shirt.
+Just when I thought I was back in control of my mind, The Wiggles arrived from Australia, each wearing a solid, brightly colored shirt.
 There’s purple Jeff, blue Anthony, yellow Greg, and red Murray.
 Unlucky charms.
 These real-life, grown men not only sang, but they also danced with a dinosaur named Dorothy, and their songs soon became more infectious than the nursery rhymes.
 Kevin and his mates loved The Wiggles.
 I mean, really, what’s not to love about grown men singing and dancing like emus, elephants, and monkeys?

 I had finally found the cheese that stands alone.

 I often miss Kevin’s toddler years.
 They were some of the best years of my life.
 But I don’t miss these videos or songs.
-I hope you enjoy the videos below as much as I did.
+I hope you enjoy the video below as much as I did.
 Happy New Year!